DmitriySh/microservices/README.md

 ```

 1.3) [Kubernetes](https://kubernetes.io) provides several addons.
 [Dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/#deploying-the-dashboard-ui)
-it is one of the addons that can be used to manage a cluster from UI, get detailed information about state.
+is one of the addons that can be used to manage a cluster from UI, get detailed information about state.

  - list of addons available from [Minikube](https://github.com/kubernetes/minikube)
 ```bash